Mexico is an easy to travel country and there is a lot of natural beauty and typical old colonial towns you just have to visit.

 Misol Ha Waterfall is located en route between Palenque and San Cristobal Las Casas, so you can either visit on your trip between the two cities or do a day trip from San Cristobal.

-You should remember that these falls are best visited after a few days of rain because in the dry season, there could be a lack of water which makes your visit less memorable.
+You should remember that these falls are best visited after a few days of rain, because in dry season, there could be a lack of water which makes your visit less memorable.

 Agua Azul Waterfall